 Discernible stages of child development make accessible differing learning modalities, which must be respected to ensure healthy growth – physically, emotionally, and intellectually.

-A broad-based, universal integration of sciences, humanities and arts, avoiding specialization, serves the elementary years best.
+A broad-based, universal integration of sciences, humanities, and arts, avoiding specialization, serves the elementary years best.
 Specialization begins in high school in the context of an integrated, unified curriculum.

 The arts provide a valuable cognitive and affective educational experience.
 Academic subjects are more thoroughly comprehended when taught artistically.

 The school provides a community experience for both child and family.
 The community should reflect the same values as the education.

 The school responsibly informs parents of its curriculum in relation to child development and describes how it intends to foster the values of self-confidence, creativity, and morality, as well as academic learning.

 A Waldorf school confidently dedicates its work to the whole human being as a physical body, dynamic soul, and enduring spirit.
 Waldorf teachers strive to transform education into an art that educates the whole child – the heart and the hands, as well as the head.

 With the understanding that our students’ educations are not complete by the time they graduate at the end of twelfth grade, the Pasadena Waldorf School strives for our students to: